Renascentinc/retina-api/README.md

 ### App Deployment
 - The retina Elastic Beanstalk (EB) application will be created manually
 - All environments within the retina application will be created manually
+- The configuration for the environments will go in `\*.config` files under the `.ebextensions` directory
 - All deployments of the application will happen through travis-ci (need to see about restricting deployments from the command line.)

 ## Contributing
 If you add npm packages, make sure you use the --save flag, eg. `npm install <package_name> --save`